Patrick Space Force Base

 Patrick Space Force Base (IATA: COF, ICAO: KCOF, FAA LID: COF) is a United States Space Force installation located between Satellite Beach and Cocoa Beach, in Brevard County, Florida, United States.
 It is named in honor of Major General Mason Patrick, USAAC.
 It is home to Space Launch Delta 45 (SLD 45), known as the 45th Space Wing (45 SW) when it was part of the Air Force.
 In addition to its "host wing" responsibilities at Patrick SFB, the 45 SW controls and operates Cape Canaveral Space Force Station (CCSFS) and the Eastern Range.

-It was originally opened and operated from 1940 to 1947 as Naval Air Station Banana River, a U.S. Navy airfield.
-It was then deactivated as a naval installation in 1947 and placed in caretaker status until it was transferred to the Air Force in late 1948.
+The base was originally opened and operated from 1940 to 1947 as Naval Air Station Banana River, a United States Navy airfield.
+It was then deactivated as a naval installation in 1947 and placed in caretaker status until it was transferred to the United States Air Force in late 1948.
+After briefly taking on the name Joint Long Range Proving Ground, the base was known as the Patrick Air Force Base beginning in 1950.
+The base took on its current name in 2020 upon its transfer to the recently established U.S. Space Force.

 Additional tenant activities at Patrick SFB include the 920th Rescue Wing, the Air Force Technical Applications Center, and the Defense Equal Opportunity Management Institute (DEOMI).
 Total employment is 10,400.
-There are 13,099 military, dependents, civilian employees and contractors on base.
+There are 13,099 military, dependents, civilian employees, and contractors on base.

-The base is a census-designated place (CDP), and had a resident population of 1,222 at the 2010 census.
+The base is a census-designated place (CDP) and had a resident population of 1,642 as of the 2020 census, up from 1,222 at the 2010 census.
+It is part of the Palm Bay—Melbourne—Titusville, Florida Metropolitan Statistical Area.

-The base also administers the Malabar Annex, located in Palm Bay.
+The base also administers the Malabar Annex in Palm Bay.

-The facility was due to be renamed Patrick Space Force Base in February or March 2020, but this was postponed due to the COVID-19 pandemic.
-The facility was finally renamed by Vice President Mike Pence on 9 December 2020.